t-pollington/tau-statistic-speedup/README.md

 ## How the speedup was done

 ## Replication
-We regret that we cannot share the dataset to replicate these results but can describe what is needed:
+Unfortunately I can't share the dataset for replication but can describe what is needed:
 * R v3.5.1
 * library `Rcpp` for `sourceCpp()`
-* data  = (unique index, x-coord, y-coord, onset_time)
+* data = R `matrix`-type object with named columns: "index";"xcoord";"ycoord";"onset"
-**DATAFRAME OR MATRIX?

 ## Features not implemented
 * parallel computations across the `for(i){}` loop for *i* in `get_tau.cpp`.
 I tried using parallel packages in R and C's `#pragma omp parallel for` with `#include <omp.h>` but to no avail.